 Unlike other states, you do not have to register with the state and you do not receive any type of card.
 You simply receive a recommendation that you will fill at the dispensary.

-Doctors can recommend oral, oil, edible, topical, suppository, and certain forms of inhaled dosing, but patients cannot be recommended any raw or smokable forms of marijuana.
+Doctors can recommend oral, oil, edible, topical, suppository, and certain forms of inhaled marijuana, including flower.

 Feel free to Like or Share this page on Facebook.